softprops/softprops.github.io/posts/digitally-unmastered.md

 $ gh default-branch main
 ```

 But I learned there's a problematic catch with this.
-Any open pull requests will not automatically be updated.
+Any open pull requests based on your old default branch will not automatically be updated.

 I recently learned through [another tweet](https://twitter.com/mislav/status/1271462959458463752) from a GitHub employee that you can reset the base branch your open prs to this newly set default branch as well.